dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/index.md

 # [ASP.NET Core 1.x](#tab/aspnetcore1x)

-If your application accepts requests only from an internal network, you can use Kestrel by itself.
+If your application accepts requests only from an internal network, you can use Kestrel directly.

 ![Kestrel to internal network](kestrel/_static/kestrel-to-internal.png)